-Background and Intent: Patient care-related educational activities, such as morbidity and mortality conferences, tumor boards, surgical planning conferences, case discussions, etc., allow fellows to gain medical knowledge directly applicable to the
+Background and Intent: Patient care-related educational activities, such as morbidity and mortality conferences, tumor boards, surgical planning conferences, case discussions, etc., allow fellows to gain medical knowledge directly applicable to the patients they serve.
+Programs should define those educational activities in which fellows are expected to participate and for which time is protected.
+Further specification can be found in IV.C.

-IV.A.5. advancement of fellows' knowledge of ethical principles foundational to medical professionalism.
-(Core)
+IV.A.5. advancement of fellows' knowledge of ethical principles foundational to medical professionalism. ^(Core)